This content originally appeared on doctoroz.com

 A Answers (1)

-Mehmet Oz, MD, Cardiology, answeredThe Sex Rx for lax pelvic floor muscles: Strengthen your pelvic floor by contracting your Kegel muscles daily.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredThe Sex Rx for lax pelvic floor muscles: Strengthen your pelvic floor by contracting your Kegel muscles daily.
 Kegel muscles are the ones you use to stop your urine mid-stream.
 Don't exercise while urinating, but during any other time of the day (when you're sitting at traffic lights, on the phone, or at your desk) squeeze them and hold for a beat or do fast fluttering contractions.
 Shoot for 100 a day.
 Exercises that strengthen your transverse abdominals, the deep abdominal muscles that support your torso, will also help tighten your pelvic floor.
 There are even special exercise devices that resemble a vibrator and are designed to help you do Kegels correctly.

 This content originally appeared on doctoroz.comHelpful?
 7 people found this helpful.